opsschool/curriculum/sysadmin_101.rst

 These backends can be big, and have a many considerations behind their design.

+.. _whats-developer-rachel:

+* **Rachel works for an ecommerce company.** The company has a large team of developers, all working in different applications, usually in ruby or javascript, and the applications talk to each other via APIs to support the main site that customers interact with.
+Her obligations to the business are to create new features for the website and maintain or fix the old ones.
+Her obligations to her other developers are to keep the code clean and readable, with tests so others can confidently refactor her code.
+She works closely with the Operations team to make the app-level changes that help the ops team maintain a robust infrastructure, like making pages fully cachable or eliminating unnecessary HTML, CSS, javascript or images being sent to the browser.

+.. _whats-developer-tyler:

+* **Tyler is a systems developer at a small technology company.** He takes complex processes, like developing a search engine or collecting statistics, and creates several pieces of software to accomplish those tasks.
+He works primarily in C, Perl and Python and has to have a deep understanding of the operating system his code will run on.
+He works closely with his Operations engineers to make sure his code is performant and on capacity planning.

 .. todo:: "What is Development" Section needs more developer perspective.